karolliszniewski/laravel_jokes/README.md

     php artisan migrate
     ```

-7. **Seed the Database (Optional):**
+7. **Fetch and Populate Data:**
-   If the project includes seeders and you want to populate the database with sample data, run:
+   To fetch and populate the jokes data, run:

     ```bash
-    php artisan db:seed
+    php artisan jokes:fetch
     ```

 8. **Run the Development Server:**